tatecarson/lsu-pathways-portal-old/content/home/_ddem.md

 This is an example of using the _custom_ widget to create your own homepage section.

-I am a teaching instructor for the following courses at University X: ;lkj
+I am a teaching instructor for the following courses at University X: ;l

 * CS101: An intro to computer science
 * CS102: An intro to computer science